Rick O'Shay: Style

 The backgrounds were realistically drawn; the characters were originally cartoonish, but became more realistic over the years.
-There are surreal themes mixed in (such as the pun-laden names).
-By the late 1960s, elements of adventure, philosophy, morality and tragedy — such as Hipshot teetering on the brink of death following a gunfight — were added to the storyline.
+Surreal themes are mixed in (such as the pun-laden names).
+By the late 1960s, elements of adventure, philosophy, morality, and tragedy — such as Hipshot teetering on the brink of death following a gunfight — were added to the storyline.

-Hipshot is frequently referred to as an "outlaw", and in one strip he decided to regain his losses at poker by holding up the local bank.
-Sometimes in the Sunday strip he is shown alone, on horseback, in the Western background, speaking to his Maker, whom he addresses as "Boss".
+Hipshot is frequently referred to as an "outlaw", and in one strip, he decided to regain his losses at poker by holding up the local bank.
+Sometimes in the Sunday strip, he is shown alone, on horseback, in the Western background, speaking to his Maker, whom he addresses as "Boss".
 He does not attend church and prefers to recognize his God in a privately styled fashion.